Small Batch Blueberry Muffins

 - Pre-heat oven to 215℃ or 420℉

-- Line a 6 hole muffin tin with 4 muffin or cupcake papers
+- Line a 6 hole muffin tin with 4 tulip muffin or cupcake papers (if using regular cupcake papers, you will probably make 5 muffins)

-- Take a spoonful of flour and toss it in with the blueberries
+- Optional: take a spoonful of flour and toss it in with the blueberries (see notes)

-- In a medium bowl, combine the flour, baking powder, sugars and cinnamon, making a well in the centre
+- In a small bowl, combine the flour, baking powder, baking soda and cinnamon and set aside

 - Gently fold through the blueberries